i-agrawal/machine-learning/matrices/README.md

        (0, 1, 10), (2, -1, 7), (4, -3, 2)

       and we guess some random line z = 3x + 5y + 6
-      now we could calculate each one by hand or:
+      now, we could calculate each one by hand orrr...

           [ x   y   1 ]  *  guess  =    z